brandonsoto/gdt/README.md

 ## Configuration

 You are able to customize certain parts of GDT.
-All configuration can be found in gdt_config.json and gdbinit.
+All configuration can be found in `gdt_config.json` and `gdbinit`.

 ### gdt_config.json
 This file contains path and target configurations.
 The following can be customized: